skaramicke/blog.mikael.green/content/post/1password-kubeconfig.md

 trap cleanup_kubeconfig EXIT
 ```

-The only flaw with this approach is that if the terminal window crashes, the kubeconfig file will not be removed.
-I'm not sure how to solve this, but I'm open to suggestions.
+There's a minor caveat: if the terminal window crashes, the kubeconfig file might not get removed.
+I'm exploring solutions for this.

-Different terminals behave differently, but both iTerm (my favorite MacOS terminal) and the built-in terminal app seem to behave in a self-cleaning way in this scenaro. iTerm recreates the crashed session and keeps the reference to the trap file, and the built-in terminal app seems to remove the trap file when the session crashes but fails to remove the kubeconfig file.
-I'm not sure why this is.
-But this way, the insecure state only lasts until the next terminal session in my tests.
+Interestingly, iTerm and macOS's built-in terminal handle crashed sessions differently, with iTerm maintaining the trap file and the built-in terminal failing to remove the kubeconfig file.
+However, this security gap is temporary and resolves with the next terminal session.

-Now to tie this all together, I added the script to my `.zshrc` file.
+Finally, I incorporated the script into my `.zshrc` file for seamless integration:

-Here's the result:

 ```zsh
 # Create a unique temporary file for the session